Proposals on immigration enforcement flood into state legislatures, heightened by Minnesota action

 Democrats also push bills in red states

 Democrats in Georgia introduced four Senate bills designed to limit immigration enforcement — a package unlikely to become law because Georgia’s conservative upper chamber is led by Lt.
 Gov. Burt Jones, a close Trump ally.
-Democrats said it's still important to take a stand.
+Democrats said it is still important to take a stand.

 “Donald Trump has unleashed brutal aggression on our families and our communities across our country,” said state Sen. Sheikh Rahman, an immigrant from Bangladesh whose district in suburban Atlanta’s Gwinnett County is home to many immigrants.